GMAT Superscore Coming Soon

 Frequently Asked Questions

-Last updated May 7, 2026
+Last updated July 1, 2026

 A GMAT Superscore is an additional score data point that is representative of a candidate’s best aggregate performance across all valid GMAT exam attempts of the latest edition, delivered at a test center and online.
 A test taker’s GMAT Superscore is calculated based on the highest section scores across these attempts.